-Table 12-6 • Imdiag Argument Usage
+Table 12-6 - Imdiag Argument Usage

-Argument Description -n Run in non-interactive mode; Imdiag does not prompt for any input in this mode.
-In this mode, extended connection diagnostics are not available. feature Diagnose this feature only. keyword=value If a license file contains multiple lines for a particular feature, select a particular line for lmdiag to report on.
+Argument Description - c license_file_list Diagnose the specified files. -n Run in non-interactive mode; 1mdiag does not prompt for any input in this mode.
+In this mode, extended connection diagnostics are not available. feature Diagnose this feature only. keyword=value If a license file contains multiple lines for a particular feature, select a particular line for 1mdiag to report on.
 For example: lmdiag f1:HOSTID=12345678 attempts a checkout on the line with the hostid "12345678." keyword is one of the following: VERSION, HOSTID, EXPDATE, KEY, VENDOR_STRING, ISSUER